 “Mom, Dad will not get away with this.
 I saw a note in the attic.
 It was a promise to pay note by you and Dad to Uncle Mervin.
 It was to capitalize on his business.
 It stated there mom that you two are business partners.
 You will get money from that, and we don’t care whatever loophole he has against you.”

+My children facilitated the case while I took a step back and renewed my soul.
+I went to therapy and also joined a local yoga class.
+All of it, my girls foot in the bill.
+“Mom, we got you.
+We will never leave you alone, mom.”
 I’m not in for the money with Henry, although my daughters believed that I deserved half of everything he owns.
 I want to start over and move past the depressive state that I was in for I love myself now.
 I refuse to go down the drain.

 Self-care helps trauma survivors discover how to calm themselves and find healthier relationships. — Robyn E. Brickel, M.A., LMFT